 Table 3.
-Data structure: Ukrainian women refugee entrepreneurs' intersectional experiences in the United Kingdom.
+Data structure: Ukrainian women refugee entrepreneurs' intersectional experiences in

-Illustrative interview extracts First-order themes Second-order codes Aggregated dimensions 'The money I get from designing bedrooms for Ukrainians barely covers my son's expenses.
+Illustrative interview extracts 1st order themes 2nd order codes Aggregated dimensions "The money I get from designing bedrooms for Ukrainians barely covers my son's expenses.
 I used to make a lot of money on large design projects, but how can I do it now that my eighteen-month legal stay is almost up?
-I still need to learn about this market, learn English, and decide whether I can extend my stay here'.
-(AnnaUK) Lack of market and cultural knowledge Financial constraints Legal status uncertainty Institutional and resource constraints Contextual displacement constraints 'I used to be ashamed because I was depressed, yet free compared to the rest of my family left behind in Ukraine.
+I still need to learn about this market, learn English, and decide whether I can extend my stay here".
+(AnnaUK) Lack of market & cultural knowledge Financial constraints Legal status uncertainty Institutional & resource constraints "I used to be ashamed because I was depressed, yet free compared to the rest of my family left behind in Ukraine.
 I hid my health problems.
-I started having sleeping problems, and only after two years did I start to work on my health, and now I saw a psychologist'.
-(NaanUK) 'What motivates me now, you know, unfortunately, is that I have lots of really close friends and my relatives who died in this war and as an entrepreneur, I want to be connected to Ukrainian people who are still there for fighting, etcetera.
-So, I feel extremely responsible for supporting them in different ways and connecting them to my country'.
-(TayUK) Depression Survivor syndrome War trauma 'This loss of identity is something that all of the refugees are experiencing because their everyday life, their homes, their routine; all of this has been replaced by a hole, just a black hole which will take lots of time to recover and its stressful journey as we don't understand how things work.
-(NiaUK) Liability of refugeeness and loss of autonomy, skills and identity Refugee identity Intersectional identities 'So, I would never have to be a hostage of these constraints anymore.
-The only worry I should have is to have a laptop and internet connections, to run my business, and to live my life'.
-(AdaUK) 'That's why I started to help them by organising the business club.
+I started having sleeping problems, and only after two years did I start to work on my health, and now I saw a psychologist".
+(NaanUK) "What motivates me now, you know, unfortunately, is that I have lots of really close friends and my relatives who died in this war and as an entrepreneur, I want to be connected to Ukrainian people who are still there for fighting, etcetera.
+So, I feel extremely responsible for supporting them in different ways and connecting them to my country".
+(TayUK) Depression Survivor syndrome War trauma Contextual displacement constraints "This loss of identity is something that all of the refugees are experiencing because their everyday life, their homes, their routine; all of this has been replaced by a hole, just a black hole which will take lots of time to recover and its stressful journey as we don't understand how things work".
+(NiaUK) Liability of refugeeness and loss of autonomy, skills and identity Refugee Identity "So, I would never have to be a hostage of these constraints anymore.
+The only worry I should have is to have a laptop and internet connections, to run my business, and to live my life".
+(AdaUK) Empowerment through power from within their pre-war knowledge, self- esteem, and self- belief to change their lives Futroprovencial Intersectional identities "That's why I started to help them by organising the business club.
 So, I don't have to feel like a refugee here.
-I just want to help, more than to be helped'.
-(NaanUK) Empowerment through power from within their pre-war knowledge, self-esteem, and self-belief to change their lives Empowerment through power over personal development Entrepreneurial identity start communicating with me differently.
-It is important to let them know who I am (\dots) as I did in over 42 countries. (laraUK)
+I just want to help, more than to be helped".
+(NaanUK) "When I present myself as an international artist, people's attitudes change and start communicating with me differently.
+It is important to let them know who I am () as I did in over 42 countries".
+(IaraUK) Empowerment through power over personal development Entrepreneurial identity